 Sydney Trades Hall

-Trades Hall was built as the home for the emerging NSW union movement
+Trades Hall was built as the home for the emerging NSW union movement and has a magnificent banner collection

 About the building